liamross/dara/README.md

 ## TODO

+- [ ] Add line numbers to evaluator error reporting (and then columns eventually
+  - see below)
 - [ ] Implement parsing objects and arrays
 - [ ] **Remove all semicolons**
 - [ ] Build an evaluator